Looking for something specific?

 Always ring Greater Manchester Police on 999 if you’re in need of urgent help or are in danger.

-Safe in Salford’s helpline & services are open Monday to Friday, 9am to 5pm.
+Safe in Salford’s helpline & services are open Monday to Friday, 9am to 5pm except bank holidays.
+If you need support outside of this time please call the National Domestic Abuse helpline on 0808 2000 247.

 You can use the contact form below at any time and we will respond to you during opening hours.